 “Even our largest captives […] that write more than $20 million in premium (which is a pretty large captive) grew by about 5% in 2020, showing that they’re constantly working with their brokers, looking at how they can leverage their captives, and how they can perhaps take premium out of the market and raise retentions,” Serricchio commented.
 “They’re being forced to do certain things, and the captive is the perfect vehicle to bridge that gap.
 And it’s just a testament, I think, to this industry and to what we’re doing here, that captives are really thriving like this.”

-The most common type of captive is a single-parent or wholly-owned insurance company captive, but in recent years, there’s been a surge of interest in rent-a-cell captives (also known as protected cell captives), through which organisations get the benefits of a captive insurance company, without the upfront costs, capital investment, or significant maintenance costs associated with forming and managing a wholly-owned captive.
+The most common type of captive is a single-parent or wholly-owned insurance company captive, but in recent years, there’s been a surge of interest in rent-a-cell captives (also known as protected cell captives), through which organizations get the benefits of a captive insurance company, without the upfront costs, capital investment, or significant maintenance costs associated with forming and managing a wholly-owned captive.

 “Cell captive facilities are so efficient,” said Serricchio.
 “They’re relatively easy to set up and manage, they’re a little bit less expensive to run, they’re able to plug and play quickly at a renewal, and that’s why the cell captives have really increased over the last year, and I think we’ll find that this phenomenon will continue.
 Everybody wants efficiency.
 You want to be able to start up a captive in as quickly as a few days in some domiciles, and in a few weeks in others.
-The Americas, especially Washington DC and Bermuda, were cell captive utilisation domiciles that grew the most, but internationally, we saw a lot of growth as well.”
+The Americas, especially Washington DC and Bermuda, were cell captive utilization domiciles that grew the most, but internationally, we saw a lot of growth as well.”

 The benefits of cell captive facilities revolve around “optionality and flexibility,” according to Serricchio.
 He added: “The different cell [facilities] that we offer around the globe are able to plug and play for excess liability, they’re able to fund for D&O, they’re able to be a pass through for property insurance, and clients are able to take the large retention quickly.
 Parametric insurance for wind and earthquake are things that we’re talking about every single day, and rent-a-cell captives - cell facilities that we have vast experience in - are really allowing and promoting clients do this quickly.”